ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-10-From_Flat_to_3D_-_Adding_and_Subtracting_Features_in_CAD_-_Education_Chapter_1_Lesson_10.md

 ---

-A) Connects two separate bodies
+A) Creates a new sketch

-B) Adds material to an existing body
+B) Removes material from a body

-C) Removes material from a body
+C) Connects two separate bodies

-D) Creates a new sketch
+D) Adds material to an existing body

 ---

-Adds material to an existing body
+D) Adds material to an existing body

 ///